dolittle007/dolittle007.github.io/_posts/2016-09-13-RNA-seq-analysis.md

 {% highlight bash %}
 --runThreadNdefines  # the number of threads to be used for genome generation.
 --runMode genomeGenerate # directs STAR to run genome indices generation job.
 --genomeDir # path to the directory where the genome indices are stored.
-This directory has to be created (with mkdir) before STAR run and needs to writing permissions.
-The file system needs to have at least 100GB of disk space available for a typical mammalian genome.
+This directory has to be created (with mkdir) before STAR run and needs to writing permissions.The file system needs to have at least 100GB of disk space available for a typical mammalian genome.
 --genomeFastaFiles # one or more FASTA files with the genome reference sequences.
 {% endhighlight %}